mu-editor/pup/README.rst

 for distributing the `Mu Editor <https://codewith.mu/>`_ to Python beginners around the world.
 As a by-product of that,
-it might become effective at packaging generic Python written GUI programs.
+it will very likely become effective at packaging generic Python written GUI programs.
 If that ever becomes the case, then great.